blacksmith69-glitch/KiteAi-Auto-Bot-main/README.md

-# Pharos Testnet Bot v3.0
+# kite ai Testnet Bot v3.0

-A Node.js-based bot designed to automate interactions with the Pharos Testnet, supporting proxy usage and account management for seamless operation.
+A Node.js-based bot designed to automate interactions with the kite ai Testnet, supporting proxy usage and account management for seamless operation.

 ---